If you’ve been reading our blog for any time at all, you’ll know that we’re obsessed with vegan Indian dishes!

 - Cashews – not a traditional ingredient, but when soaked and blended up, it makes the most perfect cream alternative.
 A shop bought vegan cream also works well, but if you can’t find that, cashews are the next best thing, or better, some might say.

-- Vegan yoghurt – used to make creamy kormas, cooling sauces and fluffy naans, so you’ll need a good vegan yoghurt on hand.
+- Vegan yoghurt – used to make creamy kormas, cooling sauces and fluffy naans, so you’ll need a good (plain and unsweetened) vegan yoghurt on hand.

-- Onions – the base of many great curries.
+- Onions – the base of many great vegan Indian dishes.
 If you’re not in a hurry, cooking onions down for around 20-25 minutes until brown creates the greatest base for curries.

 So here it is, our favourite vegan Indian dishes from the internet.
 Featuring bloggers from all over the world!